Going from Interest to Event

 “Be more impressed with the person who asks the best questions than the one who gives the best answers” – CES first date advice that also applies to finding a personal chef

-The initial conversation will be followed by a proposed menu and initial pricing matrix that will list all available options (wine pairing, formal service, china/silverware/stemware rental, for example.)
-The menu and pricing proposal will arrive via email and in two business days or less – almost always less.
+The initial conversation will be followed by a proposed menu and initial pricing matrix that will list all available options (wine pairing, formal service, china/silverware/stemware rental, for example).
+The menu and pricing proposal will arrive via email and in one business day or less – almost always less.
 That begins another conversation about the menu (yes on this, no to that, can we swap this, etc.)

 Once we have reached an agreement regarding the menu and options, we may ask for pictures of your kitchen – this is for planning not exclusionary purposes; we’ve worked in some really small spaces before.

-The date is confirmed upon payment of a deposit of 50% of the total.
+The event is confirmed upon payment of a deposit of 50% of the total.
 Final payment is required no fewer than seven days in advance of the event.